Call for Sites FAQs

 • Location within the district

-• Proximity to services and infrastructure e.g. public transport
+• Sustainability - Proximity to education, employment, services and infrastructure e.g. public transport

-The Call for Sites is the first step in selecting sites for allocation in the upcoming District Plan Review.
+The Call for Sites is the first step in selecting potential sites for allocation in the emerging District Plan Review.
+This is a complex process, where a lot of evidence will need to be collated and considered before any decisions are taken, in due course.

-In the meantime, following the Call for Sites, the Council will begin to consider the submitted sites.
+In the meantime, following the Call for Sites, the Council will begin to consider the merits of all of the submitted sites.

 Anyone can submit a site for consideration, including individuals or organisations, landowners, developers, agents, and local businesses.
 Please note that details of ownership and support from the landowner/s will be required.
 Anonymous submissions cannot be accepted as contact details are essential for progressing any potential site.